Machine Learning Notebook

 encoded = enc.fit_transform(X[['parking_type', 'station_code']])

-drop='first' removes one redundant column per category to avoid multicollinearity.
+drop='first' removes one column per category to avoid multicollinearity (when columns predict each other and confuse linear models).

 LabelEncoder — for ordinal categories or a binary target: